bids-standard/pybv/.github/CONTRIBUTING.md

       [semantic versioning](https://semver.org/) so that the version will be the version that is planned to be released next (e.g., `1.3.0`).
     - Append `.dev0` to the version (e.g., `1.3.0.dev0`).
-1. Note that the version version metadata in the `CITATION.cff` file remains unchanged.
 1. Add a "Current (unreleased)" headline to `docs/changelog.rst`.
 1. Commit the changes and git push to `main` (or make a pull request).